dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 The bytes sent had a significant reduction with bundling as browsers are fairly verbose with the HTTP headers that they apply on requests.
 The load time shows a big improvement, however this example was run locally.
 You will get greater gains in performance when using bundling and minification with assets transferred over a network.

-## Using Bundling and minification in a project
+## Using bundling and minification in a project

-The MVC project template provides a *bundleconfig.json* connfiguration file which defines the options for each bundle.
-By default, a single bundle configuration is defined for the custom JavaScript (wwwroot/js/site.js) and Stylesheet (www/css/style.css) files.
+The MVC project template provides a `bundleconfig.json` configuration file which defines the options for each bundle.
+By default, a single bundle configuration is defined for the custom JavaScript (`wwwroot/js/site.js`) and Stylesheet (`wwwroot/css/site.css`) files.

 [!code-json[Main](../client-side/bundling-and-minification/samples/BuildBundlerMinifierExample/bundleconfig.json)]

 Bundle options include:

 * outputFileName - name of the bundle file to output.
-Can contain a relative path from the bundleconfig.json file. **required**
+Can contain a relative path from the `bundleconfig.json` file. **required**
 * inputFiles - array of files to bundle together.
-These are relative paths to the confifiguration file. **optional**, *an empty value results in an empty output file. [globbing](http://www.tldp.org/LDP/abs/html/globbingref.html) patterns are supported.
+These are relative paths to the configuration file. **optional**, *an empty value results in an empty output file. [globbing](http://www.tldp.org/LDP/abs/html/globbingref.html) patterns are supported.
 * minify - minification options for the output type. **optional**, *default - `minify: { enabled: true }`*
   * Configuration options are available per output file type.
     * [CSS Minifier](https://github.com/madskristensen/BundlerMinifier/wiki/cssminifier)